-The best way to get to the festival is via public transport.
-The shrine is less than a five minute walk from Kawasaki-Daishi Station.
-From central Tokyo, take the Keikyu Line from Shinagawa Station (on the Yamanote Line), and then switch to the Keikyu-Dashi Line at Keikyu-Kawasaki Station.
-Or just follow the more festive looking crowd dressed in penis-related paraphernalia.
+The festival is easily accessible by public transport, with the shrine under a five-minute walk from Kawasaki-Daishi Station.
+From central Tokyo, take the Keikyu Line from Shinagawa Station (which is on the Yamanote Line), and then switch to the Keikyu-Dashi Line at Keikyu-Kawasaki Station.
+The whole trip takes less than an hour, but will not be covered by a JR Pass.

 This article is an updated version of a story created by Lucy Dayman.